Can You Bring Fish on A Plane? Alive and Dead Fish Rules

 There are various restrictions if flying into the US with live fish from another country.
 You should contact the US Fish and Wildlife Service.
 This article by Aquafind gives some good information on importing tropical fish – Importing Tropical Fish (Summary of US Rules).

-If you are flying out of the US into another country and want to take fish with you, you should contact the embassy of the country you are flying to.
+If you are flying out of the US into another country and want to take fish with you, you should contact the embassy of that country.

 Export permits may be required for some types of fish when crossing national borders.